If you’re starting to think about retirement, one of the first questions that often comes up is: When should I retire?

 Tina and Paul are both 63 and live in North Vancouver.
 Tina is ready to retire and spend more time with family.
 Paul enjoys his work and wants to continue until 68.
 After reviewing their income streams, they decided Tina would retire at 64 while Paul continues working.
 This approach gave them financial stability and let Tina start enjoying retirement on her terms.

 There’s no perfect retirement age — only the age that fits you.
-Our free guide walks you through how to evaluate your income, goals, and lifestyle to help you make a confident decision.
+At Legassie Financial, we can walk you through how to evaluate your income, goals, and lifestyle to help you make a confident decision.

-Whether you’re a few years away or just starting to plan, this resource can help you take the next step.
+Whether you’re a few years away or just starting to plan, we can help you take the next step.